-This Summary Data Report contains the data collected for FY 2019.
+This Report to the Secretary and the Secretary of the Interior contains the data collected for FY 2020.

 Reducing the Reporting Burden on Tribes

 In order to meet FAST Act reporting requirements, FHWA and BIA worked closely with several Tribes to develop the TTP Online Reporting Tool (PORT) for gathering the required data.
 The PORT uses the MAX Survey platform on MAX.gov.
 The PORT is prepopulated with existing data to minimize the data entry work required of the Tribes.
 The Joint Agency Report System (JARS) is a Microsoft Access database used to collate and present the data collected in PORT with automated reports.
 The PORT data is broken into Construction Projects and Non-Construction Activities.